-Operations management is the direction and control of the processes within an organization.
-Operations managers are concerned with each step in providing a service or product – from acquisition of the raw materials and component parts to delivery to the customer.
-They determine what equipment, labor, tools, facilities, materials, energy, and information are required, how these can best be obtained, and how they are used to satisfy the requirements of the market place.
+Operations Management determines what equipment, labor, tools, facilities, materials, energy, and information are required, how these can best be obtained, and how they are used to satisfy the requirements of the market place.
+Operations managers are concerned with each step in providing a service or product — from acquisition of the raw materials and component parts to delivery to the customer.
 Managers are also responsible for critical activities such as quality management and control, capacity planning, materials management, purchasing, and scheduling.

 Western’s Decision Sciences Department is part of the College of Business and Economics.